Kyriosity/read-write/README+/software/docu/README.md

 ### Commenting the code out

  Switching off code lines is a usual manipulation but committing one requires a comment at least that it was on purpose.
-A team may decide on acronyms like:\
+It might be just three slashes `///` or a team may decide on acronyms like:\
  `///DEL` - delete after review\
  `///ALT` - alternative implementation \
  `///ERR` - doesn't work\